Gloomy forecast for Davos: crises aplenty, but few world leaders

 "It's the best place to pitch for ideas, build connections and get your brand known," said Chen Linchevski, chief executive of Precognize, an Israel-based start-up developing software that prevents technical or quality failures at manufacturing plants.

-"It's the kind of place where in a few days you meet people you wouldn't easily meet otherwise," said Linchevski, who is paying 50,000 Swiss francs (38,905 pounds) to attend the event.
+"It's the kind of place where in a few days you meet people you wouldn't easily meet otherwise," said Linchevski, who is paying 50,000 Swiss francs ($50,495) to attend the event.

 (Reporting by Silvia Aloisi; Additional reporting by Jeff Mason in Washington, Yawen Chan in Beijing, Kaori Kaneko, Tetsushi Kajimoto and Linda Sieg in Tokyo, Tom Miles in Geneva, Dmitry Zhdanikov in London and Anthony Boadle in Brasilia; Editing by William Maclean and Peter Cooney)